 EU tax liability starts at EUR 10,000 in annual sales revenues

 Since July 1, logistics companies have been charging a flat-rate handling fee (this now applies to shipments with a value of less than EUR 22, which were previously declared tax-free with a verbal, and generally no-cost customs declaration).
 Deutsche Post currently charges EUR 6 plus the import VAT amount.
-This also applies to goods that were ordered before July 1 but did not arrive at German customs until later.
-Major logistics companies like Deutsche Post or DHL are warning consumers to be prepared for unpleasant surprises.
+This also applies to goods ordered before July 1 but did not arrive at German customs until later.
+Major logistics companies like Deutsche Post or DHL warn consumers to be prepared for unpleasant surprises.
 If the value of a goods shipment exceeds EUR 150, import duties and higher customs clearance fees will be incurred in addition to taxes and service charges that will have to be paid by the consumer.

 What seems like a bargain can become an expensive trap

-Bargain items such as mobile phone covers from China could become up to 80 per cent more expensive.
+Bargain items such as mobile phone covers from China could get up to 80 per cent more expensive.
 An example calculation: For a product costing 10 euros, the 22-euro threshold does not apply.
 It becomes taxable at the German rate of 19 per cent when imported into Germany, so it costs the buyer 11.90 euros.
 To this must be added the new service fee for the digital customs declaration, such as 6 euros for DHL.
 Makes a final consumer price of 17.90 euros.

 As a result of the tax and fee chaos, the prices for products in online shops may be displayed incorrectly or incompletely.
 This is because the shops can only show the extra charges and thus the final price after the delivery address is provided.
-The additional costs are therefore anything but transparent.
+The additional costs are, therefore, anything but transparent.
 According to the businessinsider.de portal, consumer advocates are warning of confusion for buyers.

 Possible effects of the VAT digital package

 The new tax rules for platform operators could cause many small retailers from third countries to turn their backs on Amazon and eBay and switch to low-cost product platforms that are difficult to control – like Wish in the U.S. or Joom in Eastern Europe.
 The industry is also concerned that these companies will promote their products on social media channels like Facebook or Instagram and sell their goods through web stores outside the EU.
-This could possibly neutralize the impact of the VAT digital package.
+This could neutralize the impact of the VAT digital package.

 Birgit Janik from the German E-Commerce and Mail Order Association (bevh) spoke to WirtschaftsWoche magazine: “Consumers are price-driven.”
-She went on to say that when a product from a third country is cheaper without taxes, the winners and losers are usually clearly defined.
+She went on to say that when a product from a third country is cheaper without taxes, the winners, and losers are usually clearly defined.
 As an expert, she believes the losers will be the online shops in the EU.